 Cone crushers are machines used to compress and reduce the size of a given material.
 Cone crushers are mainly used to crush and reduce rocks in smaller sizes.
 They are mostly used by mining industries and ore production.
 Many factories like road construction companies have adopted using the cone crusher.
 This is because of their great performance in reducing rocks into the desired quality rock.
 This shows a growth in the number of cone crush users.

 The ability of the cone crusher to effectively perform is grounded on three principles.
-These include compressing the ratio to rock, the rock nature, and the number of the crushing zones.
+These include compressing the ratio to rock, the rock nature, and the number of crushing zones.
 The ability of the cone crusher is dependent on the rock size fed in its opening top entrance.
 The cone crusher is known for its effectiveness in crushing the rock to the desired rock size.
 Cone crushers have different compression ratios.
-This attributed to their different uses or purposes for which they are manufactured.
-Therefore, while purchasing a cone crusher its best to know for what purpose it is to be used.
+This is attributed to the different uses or purposes for which they are manufactured.
+Therefore, while purchasing a cone crusher it’s best to know for what purpose it is to be used.

 How the cone crusher works.